RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Finasteride and dutasteride belong to a class of medications called 5-alpha reductase inhibitors, or 5-ARIs.
-They work by preventing your body from converting testosterone into a different type of androgen hormone called dihydrotestosterone, or DHT.
+They prevent the conversion of testosterone into a different type of androgen hormone called dihydrotestosterone, or DHT — a process that’s driven by an enzyme called 5-alpha reductase.

 DHT is strongly linked to hair loss, with research showing that it’s the main hormone responsible for androgenetic alopecia, or male pattern baldness.